DynamoDS/DynamoPrimer/06_Designing-with-Lists/6-1_whats-a-list.md

 ![Input Examples](images/6-1/longestListDiagram.png)

 ![Input Examples](images/6-1/longestList.png)
-> By changing the lacing to longest list, we get a diagonal line which extends vertically.
+> By changing the lacing to *longest list*, we get a diagonal line which extends vertically.
 By the same method as the concept diagram, the last item in the list of 5 items will be repeated to reach the length of the longer list.

 ####Cross Product
 Finally, the “Cross Product” method makes all possible connections: